 In 2017 first time parents, Mesa and Picchu, welcomed a litter of two male Geoffroy’s Cat kittens.
 We were amazed at how quickly the kittens developed, they developed much faster than the lynx kittens even though they were born on the same night!
 When the lynx kittens were barely walking, the Geoffroy’s were already running and playing!
 Nature endowed Geoffroy’s with more intelligence and athleticism to make up for their tiny size.
-These two kittens were sent to one of the top zoos in the country and have grown into wonderful ambassadors for their species and they have even traveled with Jack Hanna!
-You can watch their antics on the show, Secrets of the Zoo!
+These two kittens were sent to one of the top zoos in the country and have grown into wonderful ambassadors for their species.
 In 2018 this pair produced five kittens together including their first daughter!

 After many successful litters were produced and as our pair grew older, we made the decision to cease the project in 2020 and focus on education and conservation efforts.
 Picchu and Mesa happily live together on exhibit and have become wonderful ambassadors for their species.
 Their kittens continue their legacy and are reaching millions of people yearly, raising vital awareness for small cat conservation!